Picture this: you’re sitting in your vehicle about to shift out of Park when the engine suddenly stalls.

 Why?

-Because they’re tremendously costly to work on.
+Because they’re extremely costly to work on.

-Thankfully, it may just be the solenoid, an electromagnetic component that gauges and regulates fluid pressure.
+Thankfully, it may just be the solenoid, an electromagnetic component that measures and regulates fluid pressure.
 If this is found to be the issue, you’re only looking at a repair cost of around a few hundred dollars.

 Don’t Remain Idle If Your Engine Stalls While Idling

-Ignoring a vehicle that keeps stalling will only lead to more serious issues.
+Disregarding a vehicle that keeps stalling will only lead to more serious issues.